bbauska/Coursera-Bootstrap/readme.md

 And dd here.

-Let\'s save the changes and take a quick look at our card.
+Let&apos;s save the changes and take a quick look at our card.

 Going to our card, you can now see how the description list allows me to display information.
 Inside my card, you can see the left side and the